Concordium/concordium-update-proposals/source/CIS/cis-4.rst

 - The credential registration request MUST fail if the credential ID is already present in the registry.

+.. _CIS-4-functions-revokeCredentialIssuer:

 ``revokeCredentialIssuer``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Revoke a credential by the issuer's request.
+The issuer is authorized to revoke the credential if the transaction sender's address is the same as the return value of :ref:`CIS-4-functions-issuer`.

 Parameter
 ~~~~~~~~~